-Lawson wanted to call the police, but I told him hell no, that since I’d been drinking I’d get arrested for a DUI.
+Scar wanted to call the police, but I told him hell no, that since I’d been drinking I’d get arrested for a DUI.
 I wasn’t all that drunk but I knew I was past the legal limit.

 I toted the money back to the motel room we were staying in and called it a night, figuring we could deal with the Isuzu in the morning.

-Lawson asked me what I was planning to tell the cops.
+Scar asked me what I was planning to tell the cops.
 I told him I’d just say that hitting the tree disoriented me, and the only thing I could think to do was to go back to the room and get some rest.